rodrigocolozio/rodrigocolozio/README.md

 ### 👋 Hi.
 ###    Welcome to my github!
-I'm Rodrigo - Cybersecurity Analyst / Pentester / Bug Bounty Hunter
+I'm Rodrigo - Cybersecurity Analyst / SOC / Pentester

 - 👀 I’m interested in Pentesting and cybersecurty analisty.
 - 🌱 I'm currently working with bug bounty programs on Bugcrowd and Hackerone.
 - 💞️ I'm looking to collaborate on any cybersecurity projects.

-My background as a Mobile Developer:
-### Currently working on a appp called Workount, it's a fitness tracker that helps on your workout routine
-- Check out my project: <a href="https://fuchsia-polygon-4653.squarespace.com/workount-1">Workount App</a>
+I post some articles about cybersecurity, if you want to check it out: <a href="https://medium.com/@rodrigocolozio">My Medium Profile :)</a>

+### Currently working on automate python script to analyze log files, I'll share them soon